devcannon/conventional-commits-showcase/README.md

 # Characteristics of version bump with cog
 - The version tag is created
 - The changelog is generated and stored to a file
+- The tag must not be changed otherwise auto bump does not work properly